 - to promote programs and activities that may enhance the Criminal Justice profession;

 - to recognize achievements and contributions by educators, practitioners, students or other individuals.

-Beginning in January 2021, professional development will be offered to members on a quarterly basis.
+Professional development is offered to members on a quarterly basis beginning January 2022.
 This valuable opportunity is available as part of the membership fee — there is no additional charge for these presentations.

 Professional development opportunities will be presented virtually, so mark your calendar accordingly.
 Click here for details.